peopledoc/vault-cli/docs/howto/environment.rst

   variable name.
 - The mandatory ``root`` element is either the name of a single secret object we want to expose, or the root path of a "secret directory" containing one or more secrets we want to expose recursively.
-The name of the environment variable start with ``root``.
+The name of the environment variable starts with ``root``.
 - If ``root`` is a path to multiple secret objects, then the relative path between ``root`` and each secret object will be added to the environment variable name
 - For each secret object, each key of the object will become an environment variable.